MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 ### Before there were nulls there were magic numbers

 Magic number variables are variables that have specific values that represent a state.
-The first time I was introduced to this concept was back in my Visual Basic Six (vb6) days.
+The first time I was introduced to this concept was back in my Visual Basic 6 days.

 Back then it was not uncommon for me to use magic numbers to represent a specific state.
 For example, if I had a variable age and I wanted to represent it as 'unset' I would give 'age' a value of -1.
 This made perfect sense, when would you ever come across someone with a negative age?